 Victoria Bradford, Director

-Victoria studied visual arts, anthropology, and theology at the University of Notre Dame (BFA) and visual arts and performance and at the School of the Art Institute of Chicago (MFA).
-She has a history in the arts as an organizer, scholar, maker, and administrator, previously founding Poor Pony, a small non-profit that began her public creative practice, then working for the State of Louisiana’s Department of Culture as well as serving as a Board of Regent’s Fellow in Comparative Literature at Louisiana State University.
-Eventualy she moved to Chicago to earn her MFA and work as Program Director of Chicago Dancemakers Forum.
+Bradford studied visual arts, anthropology, and theology at the University of Notre Dame (BFA) and visual arts and performance and at the School of the Art Institute of Chicago (MFA).
+She has a history in the arts as an organizer, scholar, maker, and administrator, previously founding Poor Pony, a small non-profit that began her public creative practice, then serving as Deputy Secretary for the State of Louisiana’s Department of Culture, Recreation, and Tourism.
+She was also awarded a Board of Regent’s Fellowship in Comparative Literature at Louisiana State University.

-Victoria is now living and working between Chicago and the Twin Cities to be closer to the river in anticipation of Relay in 2019.
+Bradford is now living and working between Chicago and the Twin Cities in anticipation of Relay in 2019.